-- 1. If there is a medical emergency or an employee or another person is in danger, the employee must call 911.
+- If there is a medical emergency or an employee or another person is in danger, the employee must call 911.
 Employees must then call or text the Security Operations Center at 206-398-5268 so they may meet First Responders. - 2.
 If an employee witnesses an incident or intentional act that feels unsafe on or near ST property, they should call or text the Security Operations Center (SOC) at 206-398-5268.
-Personnel in the SOC log these reports, respond to the employee via text and utilize radios to dispatch on-site security to the employee's location, if necessary.
-If there are non-emergency safety and security concerns, the employee should submit concerns via the Employee Safety Reporting Tool.
+Personnel in the SOC log these reports, respond to the employee via text and utilize radios to dispatch on-site security to the employee's location, if necessary. - 3.
+If there are non-emergency safety and security concerns, the employee should submit concerns via the Employee Safety Reporting Tool (ESRT).
 A training guide for utilizing the reporting tool can be found on the Hub and in the reporting tool form.
 The Employee Health and Safety group will route the concern to the appropriate safety discipline.
 Feedback on concerns is provided directly through email to the reporting party, summarizing the status, actions taken to address the reported issue, and final resolution.
 All personnel may search reported concerns directly from the tool to identify actions taken and status.
-Reporting tool.
-An employee may also directly contact a member of the ESC. - 3.
+Reporting to the Employee Safety Committee and Senior Management may occur through the reporting tool.
+An employee may also directly contact a member of the ESC. - 4.
 If an employee has a Sound Transit Facilities concern, they should enter an EAM ticket via ST Hub (ST Links>EAM).
 Feedback is provided through the EAM system or email, providing status information, and actions taken to address the reported issue.

-Examples include: - Maintenance of building/ST properties (e.g. office moves, furniture moves, maintenance requests, building heating/cooling, ST-owned transit facilities, etc.). - Non-emergency safety concerns (e.g. trip/fall hazards). - Spills: ESMS-304 Assessing and Responding to Spills
+Examples include: - Maintenance of building/ST properties (e.g., office moves, furniture moves, maintenance requests, building heating/cooling, ST-owned transit facilities, etc.). - Non-emergency safety concerns (e.g., trip/fall hazards). - Spills: ESMS-304 Assessing and Responding to Spills